David D'Or: Biography

-During his three years of military service, D'Or served as a singer in the Israeli Military Band, and in 1985–86 he was in the Israeli Army Central Command troops entertainment group, and took part in the record Be'sha'araikh Yerikho.
-Though thankful for the opportunity, and sensitive to Israel's need to have an army to defend itself, D'Or felt that music and the army didn't mesh well together, and viewed his years in the army as a difficult period in terms of his musical development.
+During his three years of military service, D'Or served as a singer in the Israeli Military Band, and in 1985–86 he was in the Israeli Army Central Command troops entertainment group, and took part in the recording of Be'sha'araikh Yerikho.
+Though thankful for the opportunity, and remaining in support of Israel's military, D'Or felt that music and the army didn't mesh well together, and viewed his years in the army as a difficult period in terms of his musical development.

 D'Or is married to Pazit, formerly a jewelry designer and now his manager.
 They met as high school students in Bat Yam.
 They have two children and reside in the Israeli town of Savyon near Tel Aviv.

 Music career

 After his army service, D'Or and two army colleagues (Benny Nadler and Rivi Ben-Basht) formed a trio named HaShlishiya (the "Threesome"), but it disbanded after just one single.
 A few months later he formed another group, named Kav 4 ("Fourth Chord"), but it disbanded before completing its inaugural album.
 At the same time he was invited by the Israeli National Theater ("Habima Theater") to be in various performances, among them "Blood Marriage", "Cabaret", "Cry the Beloved Country (music by Kurt Weill)", and "Tartuffe (music by Giya Kancheli)."
 D’Or performed at the Habima Theater for four years, during which time he received outstanding reviews, such as Maarivs review of Cry the Beloved Country: "D'or's outstanding voice is meant for great parts.
 His voice and presence embraces the audience, who showed their appreciation by a lengthy standing ovation".
 He was at the same time professionally trained, and tutored by Soprano Miriam Melzer, from 1987 to 1990 at the Jerusalem Academy of Music and Dance, from which he graduated.

 In 1991, D'Or was accepted into and enrolled in the classical music department of the Jerusalem Conservatory.
 That year D'Or also began his musical career as a classical tenor.
 Zubin Mehta, music director of the Israel Philharmonic Orchestra, heard D'Or sing and invited him to perform as soloist in "Carmina Burana" by Carl Orff, performing in a series of concerts all over the country.
 Yediot Achronot reviewed his performance, writing: "David D’Or is a contra tenor with tone, colour and exceptional style well beyond other soloists".